Kabbalah

-Jewish Kabbalists originally developed transmissions of the primary texts of Kabbalah within the realm of Jewish tradition and often use classical Jewish scriptures to explain and demonstrate its mystical teachings.
-Kabbalists hold these teachings to define the inner meaning of both the Hebrew Bible and traditional rabbinic literature and their formerly concealed transmitted dimension, as well as to explain the significance of Jewish religious observances.
+Kabbalists originally developed transmissions of the primary texts of Kabbalah within the realm of Jewish tradition and often use classical Jewish scriptures to explain and demonstrate its mystical teachings.
+Kabbalists hold these teachings to define the inner meaning of both the Hebrew Bible and traditional Rabbinic literature and their formerly concealed transmitted dimension, as well as to explain the significance of Jewish religious observances.

-Historically, Kabbalah emerged from earlier forms of Jewish mysticism, in 12th- to 13th-century in Occitania, specifically in the Languedoc, among Hakhmei Provence (re: Bahir).
-Shortly afterwards following the movement of Jews from Southern France/Occitania and Spain, it was found in Rhineland school of Judah the Pious, al-Andalus (re: Zohar) and was reinterpreted during the Jewish mystical renaissance in 16th-century Ottoman Palestine.
-The Zohar, the foundational text of Kabbalah, was authored in the late 13th century, likely by Moses de León.
+Kabbalah emerged from earlier forms of Jewish mysticism in 12th to 13th-century Occitania, specifically in Languedoc, among the Hachmei Provence (lit. 'sages of Provence' or 'wise ones [of] Occitania'), as evidenced by the Bahir (בָּהִיר).
+Following the movement of Jews from Occitania, Catalonia, and other parts of Spain, it was found in the Rhineland school of Judah ben Samuel of Regensburg, (Note: See works by Eleazar of Worms (eg. his gloss on Sefer Raziel HaMalakh), Judah of Regensburg et al. Especially important in the development of Notarikon.
+For Trachtenberg, the Kabbalah’s medieval European phase really begins here (implying the Bahir is reproduced in Provence from elsewhere), but most follow Scholem and other scholars on this question locating the Bahir in Provence as the root of this phase.) which coincided with the Golden Age of Jewish culture in Spain (Al-Andalus).
+This included the Zohar (זֹהַר, lit. 'radiance' or 'brightness' or 'splendor'), the foundational text of Kabbalah, which was likely authored by Rabbi Moses de León in the late 13th century.
+It was then reinterpreted during the Jewish mystical renaissance in 16th-century Ottoman Palestine.

 Isaac Luria (16th century) is considered the father of contemporary Kabbalah; Lurianic Kabbalah was popularised in the form of Hasidic Judaism from the 18th century onwards.
-During the 20th century, academic interest in Kabbalistic texts led primarily by the Jewish historian Gershom Scholem has inspired the development of historical research on Kabbalah in the field of Judaic studies.
+During the 20th century, academic interest in Kabbalistic texts led primarily by the Jewish historian Gershom Scholem has inspired the development of historical research on Kabbalah in the field of Jewish studies.

-Though minor works contribute to an understanding of the Kabbalah as an evolving tradition, the primary texts of the major lineage in medieval Jewish tradition are the Bahir, Zohar, Pardes Rimonim, and Etz Chayim ('Ein Sof').
-The early Hekhalot literature is acknowledged as ancestral to the sensibilities of this later flowering of the Kabbalah and more especially the Sefer Yetzirah is acknowledged as the antecedent from which all these books draw many of their formal inspirations.
-The document has striking similarities to a possible antecedent from the Lesser Hekhalot, the Alphabet of Rabbi Akiva, which in turn seems to recall a style of responsa by students that arose in the classroom of Joshua ben-Levi in Tractate Shabbat.
-The Sefer Yetzirah is a brief document of only a few pages that was written many centuries before the high and late medieval works (sometime between 200-600CE), detailing an alphanumeric vision of cosmology and may be understood as a kind of prelude to the major phase of Kabbalah.
+Though minor works contribute to an understanding of the Kabbalah as an evolving tradition, the primary texts of the major lineage in medieval Jewish tradition are the Bahir, Zohar, Pardes Rimonim (פַּרְדֵּס רִמּוֹנִים), and Etz Chaim (עֵץ חַיִּים).
+The early Hekhalot literature is acknowledged as ancestral to the sensibilities of this later flowering of the Kabbalah, and, more especially, the Sefer Yetzirah (סֵפֶר יְצִירָה) is acknowledged as the antecedent from which all these books draw many of their formal inspirations.
+The document has striking similarities to a possible antecedent from the Lesser Hekhalot, the Alphabet of Rabbi Akiva, which in turn seems to recall a style of responsa by students of Joshua ben Levi in tractate Shabbat 104a.
+The Sefer Yetzirah is a brief document of only a few pages that was written sometime between 200-600, many centuries before the high and late medieval works detailing an alphanumeric vision of cosmology and may be understood as a kind of prelude to the major phase of Kabbalah.